ibireme/yyjson/doc/API.md

 // Write to JSON string
 const char *json = yyjson_mut_write(doc, 0, NULL);

-// Free the memory of doc and all values which is created from this doc. yyjson_mut_doc_free(doc);
+// Free the memory of doc and all values created from this doc. yyjson_mut_doc_free(doc);
 ```